 More Information About Osmunda

 Like most garden ferns, cinnamon ferns prefers woodland conditions...part shade and rich, consistently to average moist soil.
 Some species are bog plants that live at water's edge in soggy soils.
 Osmunda pairs well with other large woodland plants like hosta, ligularia, and hardy palm trees.
-When you're ready to buy osmunda for your woodland garden, we hope you'll check out our online list of cinnamon fern for sale.

 Plant Delights Nursery has a huge collection of over 1,000 ferns planted in our garden and offer one of the largest and most esoteric selections of ferns for sale in the US.
 If you are looking to buy ferns, especially rare, cold hardy, garden ferns, Plant Delights should be your first stop.
 Providing beauty and texture to the garden, ferns are great garden plants and are a staple of any well-designed garden.